-Scope note: This property describes the active or passive presence of an E77 Persistent Item in an E5 Event
+Scope note: This property describes the active or passive presence of an E77 Persistent Item in an E5 Event immaterial thing implies the presence of at least one of its carriers.

 It connects the history of a thing with the E53 Place and E50 Date of an event.
 For example, an object may be the desk, now in a museum on which a treaty was signed.
 The presence of an